VivianMonzon/Python_library-Checklist/checklist.md

 - [ ] Go to Settings within your Git Repository.
 Then go to 'Webhooks' and click 'Add webhook'.
 Add the copied URL to 'Payload URL'.
 The further configuration can left unchanged.
 At the end click 'Add webhook'.
 - [ ] Go back to your project on Read the Docs and try to build it again.
 This time it should pass. <br/>

-If it is not passing, click on the last version, which did not pass and try to solve the error.
-Otherwise, you can click on 'View Docs' to see your documentation. <br/>
+If it is not passing, click on the lastest version, which did not pass and try to solve the error. <br/>
+When it passed, you can click on 'View Docs' to see your documentation. <br/>
 The Git Repository should be connected to PyPI by the setup.py file and to Read the Docs by importing the Git Repository.
-Therefore, if you go to your project on PyPI, the documentation 'docs' should be passing now. <br/>
+Therefore, if you go to your project on PyPI, the documentation 'docs' should be passing now and able to see from the PyPI webpage. <br/>

 ## Travis CI
 With the continuous integration service Travis CI your GitHub project can be build and tested.